 The Diocesan policy requires that staff and volunteers who work with children and vulnerable adults have a DBS check completed before they begin their ministry, and then a re-check every three years after that.

-The progress begins with volunteers filling in a Self-Declaration Form and posting it back to: Safeguarding, Plymouth Diocese Curia, St Boniface House, Ashburton, Newton Abbott TQ13 7JL.
+Your Parish Rep will give you a Self-Declaration Form which you complete and post it back to: Safeguarding, St Boniface House, Ashburton, Newton Abbott TQ13 7JL.

-Your details will be input onto a special database by the Safeguarding Team at St Boniface House and you will be emailed a link so that you can go online to check that the details which have been input on your behalf are correct.
+Your details will be input onto a special database by the Safeguarding Team at St Boniface House and you will be emailed a link so that you can go online to complete the DSB application form.

-Once you have done this you should contact one of our Safeguarding Representatives so that you can complete the identification process.
+Once you have done this you should contact your Safeguarding Representative again so that you can complete the identification process.

 The identification process involves providing three forms of identification to the Safeguarding Representative.
 The details of the forms of identification acceptable can be found on the form you need to fill in, which is the ID Form.